Dandan489/2025-DRL-Final-Transformer/README.md

 # Lightweight RL Agent in Full Length Real-Time Strategy Game
 This is the repository associated with the DRL Final Project "Lightweight RL Agent in Full Length Real-Time Strategy Game".
 It describes a scalable transformer architecture that is used to train an RL agent in the [Micro-RTS environment](https://github.com/Farama-Foundation/MicroRTS-Py), which has managed to outperform other RL agents in this variable action environment in terms of computational cost and episodic return.
-We provide installation and running instructions in the following sections \
+We provide installation and running instructions in the following sections. \
-(Training and Evaluation sections is provided by the original repo).
+(Most sections are provided by the original repo).

 <p align="center">